Influencer Cartels: Empirical Results

 For the first post in cartels of author $i$, the similarity to their commenter $j$ is:

-where $Similarity_{ij}$ refers to the cosine similarity between author $i$ and commenter $j$; $GeneralCartelCommenter_j$ is an indicator for a general cartel member $j$ who is required to comment; $TopicCartelCommenter_j$ is an indicator for a topic cartel member $j$ who is required to comment; $RandomUser_j$ is an indicator for a random Instagram user not in the cartel who didn't actually comment. $InstagramAuthorFE_i$ is the fixed effect for each author.
+where $Similarity_{ij}$ refers to the cosine similarity between author $i$ and commenter $j$; $General \allowbreak CartelCommenter_{ij}$ is an indicator for a general cartel member $j$ who is required to comment; $TopicCartelCommenter_{ij}$ is an indicator for a topic cartel member $j$ who is required to comment; $RandomUser_{ij}$ is an indicator for a counterfactual random Instagram user not in the cartel; $InstagramAuthorFE_i$ is the fixed effect for each author.
 Since we only have one post per author, this is equivalent to the post fixed effect.
 The base category is natural engagement, that is, a commenter who is not in the cartel.

-In the main analysis, we use two alternative similarity measures as outcome variables: first, cosine similarity of users calculated using the text embeddings from the LaBSE model, and second, cosine similarity of the corresponding users' posts calculated using the photo and text embeddings from the CLIP model.\footnote{The details of the outcome variables are described in \Cref{S:MeasuringEngagementQuality}.} We look at three mutually exclusive samples, each defined by the type of cartel in which the author's first cartel post is included.
-The first sample consists of authors whose first post is only in general cartels; the second consists of those whose first post is only in topic cartels; and third, includes those whose first post is in both general and topic cartels.\footnote{With some abuse of terminology, we say that a post is only in general (or topic) cartel even if it was posted in both but we have information on the commenters from only one of these.
+In the main analysis, we use two alternative similarity measures as outcomes: cosine similarity of users from LaBSE text embeddings and cosine similarity of their posts from CLIP photo and text embeddings.\footnote{The details of the outcome variables are described in \Cref{S:MeasuringEngagementQuality}.} We look at three mutually exclusive samples, each defined by the type of cartel containing the author's first cartel post: (1) authors whose first post is only in general cartels; (2) those whose first post is only in topic cartels; and (3) those whose first post is in both.\footnote{With some abuse of terminology, we say that a post is only in general (or topic) cartel even if it was posted in both but we have information on the commenters from only one of these.
 This affects only a small number of posts.}

-To preview our main results, let us first look at the raw distributions of outcome variables. \Cref{F:Similarity} presents the density of both outcome variables separately for general and topic cartels.
-It shows that non-cartel commenters have the highest similarity with the author, and random users have the lowest.
-Commenters from general cartels have almost as low similarity as the random users (\Cref{F:Similarity_cs_labse_first_gen,F:Similarity_cs_clip_tp_gen}).
-In contrast, commenters from topic cartels have relatively higher similarity (\Cref{F:Similarity_cs_labse_first_top,F:Similarity_cs_clip_tp_top}).
+To preview our main results, let us look at raw distributions of outcome variables (\Cref{F:Similarity}).
+Non-cartel commenters have the highest similarity with the author, and random users have the lowest.
+Commenters from general cartels have almost as low similarity as random users (\Cref{F:Similarity_cs_labse_first_gen}), while commenters from topic cartels have higher similarity (\Cref{F:Similarity_cs_labse_first_top}).